sezna/nps/README.md

 Use a different config

 ```
-npm start -c ./other/package-scripts.js lint
+npm start -c ./other/npsfile.js lint
 ```

-Normally, `p-s` will look for a `package-scripts.js` file and load that to get the scripts.
+Normally, `nps` will look for a `npsfile.js` file and load that to get the scripts.
 Generally you'll want to have this at the root of your project (next to the `package.json`).
-But by specifying `-c` or `--config`, `p-s` will use that file instead.
+But by specifying `-c` or `--config`, `nps` will use that file instead.